Mharbulous/Paginator/docs/tutorial.md

 This is where **Pagination Helpers** come in.
 These are special HTML elements that the [WYSIWYG Pagination Engine](04_wysiwy_pagination_engine_.md) dynamically creates and inserts into the `ink-layer`.
 They don't hold any actual document content.
 Their *only* job is to take up a precise amount of vertical space on the screen.

 By inserting a Pagination Helper with exactly the right height just before a [Breakable Content Unit](03_breakable_content_units_.md) that needs to move to the next page, the Engine effectively pushes that unit and everything after it down.
-Since the [Paper Card Model](02_paper_card_model_.md) creates visible gaps between the visual pages in the `paper-layer`, pushing content down by the combined height of the current page's remaining space + the gap + the next page's top margin makes the content *appear* to align perfectly with the top of the next visual page on the screen.
+Since the [Paper Card Model](02_paper_card_model_.md) creates visible gaps between the visual pages in the `paper-layer`, pushing content down by the combined height of the current page's remaining space + the gap + the next page's top page-inset makes the content *appear* to align perfectly with the top of the next visual page on the screen.

 Crucially, these helpers are only for the *screen display*.
 When you go to print, they are hidden using CSS.